Forestry in Pakistan

-View of 'Fairy Meadow' at Nanga Parbat showing conifer forest of Picea smithiana and Pinus wallichiana.
+View of Fairy Meadows at Nanga Parbat National Park showing conifer forest of Picea smithiana and Pinus wallichiana.

-The forestry sector of Pakistan is a main source of lumber, paper, fuelwood, latex, medicine as well as food and provide ecotourism and wildlife conservation purposes.
+The forestry sector of Pakistan is a main source of the country's lumber, paper, fuelwood, latex, medicine as well as food and offers ecotourism and wildlife conservation.
 5% of Pakistan's land is covered in forest (2024).
-The Shangla district is the only district of Pakistan that composed of more than 80% of forest land.
+The Shangla District is the only district of Pakistan where more than 80% of area is covered by forests.